drzpk/wikilinks/generator/README.md

 This was the last step involved in building the resulting database.
 The database file is named using the following
 format: `links-<language>-<version>.db`.

-#### 9. Database replacement
+#### 9. Database file moving

-The next step is to move the generated database into the `$DATABASES_DIRECTORY`.
-The application module periodically scans this directory and if new or updated database is detected, it is replaced.
+The next step is to move the generated database into the chosen directory.
+Generator has the ability to move files into different locations, as described in detail in the usage section.

+When the output directory is the same as `DATABASE_DIRECTORY` in the application module and compression is disabled, the file will be automatically picked up by the application module.

 #### 10. Temporary files deletion